Dgital/gitops-demo-infra/README.md

 1. Navigate to the `cdk` directory and run the `pnpm install` command.
 2. Create a `.env` file based on `.env.template`.
-3. If you have multiple AWS account, we reccomend using the [Granted](https://docs.commonfate.io/granted/introduction) CLI tool.
+3. If you have multiple AWS accounts, we reccomend using the [Granted](https://docs.commonfate.io/granted/introduction) CLI tool.
+4. If this is the first time that you use CDK on the given AWS account, you need to bootstrap it with the `pnpm bootstrap` command.
-4. After you installed the dependencies, and authenticated to the correct AWS account you can deploy the cluster with `pnpm deploy:eks:shared` (or remove it with `pnpm destroy:eks:shared`
+5. After you installed the dependencies, and authenticated to the correct AWS account you can deploy the cluster with `pnpm deploy:eks:shared` (or remove it with `pnpm destroy:eks:shared`

 ### Post setup